Readless

 Day 7Decide with a pre-set trigger ruleKeep / upgrade / switch

-• Success benchmark: at least 20% reduction in weekly triage time.
+• Success benchmark: at least 20% reduction in weekly triage time justifies the upgrade.

-• Quality benchmark: no drop in high-value signal capture.
+• Quality benchmark: no drop in high-value signal capture during the test period.

-• Cost benchmark: monthly plan spend lower than time saved value.
+• Cost benchmark: monthly plan spend ($6-$8.25) should be lower than the dollar value of time saved.

 "